Division of Family and Economic Security, Bureau of Working Families

 25%**

-Past due child support payments that accrued during months when the parent(s) in the W-2 Group was not subject to child support assignment
+Past due child support payments that accrued during months when the parent(s) in the W-2 Group were not subject to child support assignment.

 100%